- Download our Moving to Brazil Guide (PDF)

 Permanent visas for Brazil

-Foreigners wishing to live in Brazil long term can apply for a permanent visa.
+Foreigners wishing to live in Brazil long-term can apply for a permanent visa.
 There are several types of permanent visas including those for investment, family reunification and retirement.
 Some of these visas require expats to have sufficient funds to support themselves during their stay in Brazil, these include investment and retirement visas.

 The requirements for a permanent visa for Brazil are quite stringent.
 Expats wishing to apply for this visa should prepare themselves for a long wait filled with bureaucratic processes and much paperwork.

 *Visa and work permit requirements are subject to change at short notice and expats are advised to contact their respective embassy or consulate for the latest details.

 ►For more about working legally in Brazil, see Work Permits for Brazil

 Are you an expat living in Brazil?